winterbe/github-matrix/README.md

 ## Compatibility

 The GitHub Matrix frontend is written in JavaScript and HTML5 (Canvas).
-It's heavily tested and optimized for current desktop browser versions (Chrome, Firefox, Safari) and mobile iOS Safari.
+It's heavily tested and optimized for current desktop browser versions (Chrome, Firefox, Safari) and mobile iOS Safari + Android Chrome.
 If you find any issues related to Internet Explorer or other browsers, please let me know.

 ## Contribute